 Governor Ige has kept his promise to protect and conserve our environment.

 Preserving land for future generations.
 Governor Ige protected nearly 40,000 acres of watershed forests on Kauaʻi, Oʻahu, Molokaʻi and Hawaiʻi islands.
+Worked with federal, state and private-sector partners to acquire 2,882 acres of the Helemano Wilderness area in Central O‘ahu for recreation and conservation.

 Global leader on climate change.
 Ige was the first U.S. governor to sign the Paris Climate Agreement, which curtails carbon emissions causing climate change and sea level rise.
 The state reduced emissions by 43,335 metric tons.